divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 timeoutMS
 ~~~~~~~~~

-This integer option specifies the per-operation timeout value in
+This 64-bit integer option specifies the per-operation timeout value in
 milliseconds.
 The default value is unset.
 Both unset and an explicit value of
 0 mean infinite, though some client-side timeouts like
 ``serverSelectionTimeoutMS`` will still apply.
+Drivers MUST error if a
-This value MUST be
+negative value is specified.
+This value MUST be configurable at the level of
-configurable at the level of a MongoClient, MongoDatabase, MongoCollection,
+a MongoClient, MongoDatabase, MongoCollection, or of a single operation.
-or of a single operation.
-However, if the option is specified at any level,
+However, if the option is specified at any level, it cannot be later changed
-it cannot be later changed to unset.
-At each level, the value MUST be
+to unset.
+At each level, the value MUST be inherited from the previous level
-inherited from the previous level if it is not explicitly specified.
+if it is not explicitly specified.

 See `timeoutMS cannot be changed to unset once it’s specified`_.